8 Reasons: Hiring a Marketing Consultant (before a CMO or CRO) in 2020

 The rise of the Chief Growth Officer (CGO)

-It is accepted that their has been a rise in the new role of Chief Growth Officer, but I believe it is because there is such a disconnect within most businesses simply because senior management don't understand 'digital'.
+It is accepted that there has been a rise in the new role of Chief Growth Officer, but I believe it is because there is such a disconnect within most businesses simply because senior management don't understand 'digital' for the reasons I mentioned earlier.
 Perhaps they have already tried taking on a CRO and it failed.
 Now they want a CGO to see if they will do a better job.

 Marketing Week's article asked the question– Will rebranding CMO to CGO damage the company?
 Yes, if the CGO can’t sell or can’t do marketing!!!